-Perry Metal Protection is New Zealand's largest and only ISO 9001 accredited hot dip galvanizer.
+Perry Metal Protection is New Zealand's largest hot dip galvanizer, operating an ISO 9001 Quality Management System.

-Part of the highly successful family owned Perry Group, Perry Metal Protection has been in operation since 1974 and is a founding member of the Galvanizing Association of New Zealand.
+Part of Steel & Tube, a proud New Zealand company - locally owned by every day New Zealanders, Perry Metal Protection has been in operation since 1974 and is a founding member of the Galvanizing Association of New Zealand.